blom/haml-coderay/README.md

       </foo>

-The default encoder and encoder options are `:div` and `{}`, repectively, and are accessible through the following variables:
+The default encoder and encoder options are `:div` and `{}`, respectively, and are accessible through the following variables:

     Haml::Filters::CodeRay.encoder
     Haml::Filters::CodeRay.encoder_options